cspades/predi-home/README.tex.md

 $$\sigma(x) = \frac{1}{1 + e^{-x}} \qquad L \left( \hat{s}_t, s_{t} \right) =  - \left( \sum_{k=1}^m s_{t,k} \log [\sigma(\hat{s}_{t,k})] + (1 - s_{t,k}) \log[1 - \sigma(\hat{s}_{t,k})] \right)$$

 Input to the neural net is the smart home state (a mixed-value vector of controllable binary smart home features concatenated with relevant ambient/environmental states like discrete time $t \in \mathbb{N}$), while the output to the neural net is the binary smart home feature component of the state vector (as the environment and time are either only controllable in a control-theoretic sense or not controllable by the smart home).
+Validation of the predictive control policy $\pi$ via integrating the loss function $L$ over a fixed episode/interval is computed over a test dataset randomly sampled from the distribution/dataset from which the training data was extracted, i.e. a collection of controllable feature states indexed in time representing periodic activity in a smart home.

 **Adaptive Control and Performance Metrics** - Analyze the convergence of the policy for abrupt yet persistent changes in resident behavioral policy, which can be interpreted as a trajectory/policy-tracking problem, and optimize the learning rate $\alpha$ of the neural net to maximize prediction accuracy with minimal training cycles.
 Generate test data on two classes of trajectory devations with varying magnitude/distance of policy deviation: either a (small) proper subset of a trajectory deviates, or the entire trajectory deviates.
 Analyze when the policy converges to steady state (when the prediction error ceases to improve with further training).